Weather of 2010: January 12–14

-As the thaw took hold in the UK and France, rain began to fall across the UK.
-An 11-year-old girl named Naeemah Achha slid up on a patch of ice outside St. Michael from St. John Primary School in Blackburn, Lancashire on the 14th and died later in Royal Manchester Children's Hospital the next day.
-Head teacher Kay Cant described her as an intelligent, vivacious, kind and popular girl.
-Blackburn with Darwen Council's leader Michael Lee described her death as a very shocking incident.

 It was revealed on the 14th that all of the British county councils, London boroughs and unitary authorities were advised by the government to have six days' supplies of road salt in 2009.
 Up to 30 councils rejected last year's offer of thousands of tonnes of de-icing salt at a reduced price, to use on the roads this winter according to the BBC.
 The British Salt Director David Stephen made an offer out of the firm's 60,000 tonnes stockpile at Middlewich, Cheshire, in April 2009, but virtually no one to take up the offer.
-Evidence suggests that only a few took up the government's advice.
-The Highways Agency had 13 days worth of road salt, while Glasgow, Kirklees, Derbyshire, Derby City, Buckinghamshire, Cherwell District and the London Borough of Harrow took up the offer and raised their stock piles to seven days worth.
-The Cherwell Borough, Bicester Parish, Oxfordshire, Slough borough, Harrow, Leicestershire, Buckinghamshire, Fife, Brighton and Hove unitary authority, Liverpool city, Pembrokeshire, Lancashire, Belfast city and Perth and Kinross councils nearly to run out of salt.
-Scotland, Cumbria, Northumbria and Northern Ireland were getting priority access to salt due to the severity of the local landscape and storm activity.
+Many councils nearly ran out of salt.
+Scotland, Cumbria, Northumbria and Northern Ireland received priority access to salt due to the severity of the local landscape and storm activity.

 There were also road closures in Ceredigion including the A4120 at Ponterwyd, and the A4086 at Nant Peris in Gwynedd had been shut down due to hazardous driving conditions.
-All of Caerphilly's 90 schools and Rhondda Cynon Taf's (RTC) 130 schools either were fully or partially shut except to pupils sitting there.
-To Wales' Education Minister Leighton Andrews, Welsh First Minister Carwyn Jones and the WJEC exam board helped organize the Welsh GCSEs and A-level exam locations.
-A Merthyr Tydfil exam was held in a local sports center's hockey arena according to the BBC.
+Schools in Caerphilly and Rhondda Cynon Taf either were fully or partially shut.
+Wales' Education Minister Leighton Andrews, Welsh First Minister Carwyn Jones and the WJEC exam board helped organize the Welsh GCSEs and A-level exam locations.

 Temperatures of +43.6C were reported in parts of Australia as a heat wave hit most of the country.
 Heavy rain also fell in parts of Indonesia and Queensland, Australia.